mklabs/mklabs.github.com/_posts/2012-11-30-combining-ideas-sprockets-bower-uglifyjs-sourcemap.md

 ---
 layout: post
 title: Sprockets, bower, uglifyjs2 & sourcemaps.
-published: false
+published: true
 ---

-I'm writing this blogish thing right after dotjs.eu conference, that happened november 30th.
-There were a lot of awesome speakers, and a lot of awesome talks.

-This is not a conference retrospective, I'm about to write down on paper the results of some of the experiments I did lately related to build concatenation / minification and integration with package managers.
+I'm about to write on the results of some of the experiments I did lately related to build concatenation / minification and integration with package managers.

-But one of the task from Vojni that I really liked, was about the idea.. of combining ideas.
-And this experiment is all about that: combining ideas.

 Nothing is really new, sprockets is there for quite some time now whereas bower and uglifyjs2 just camed out.
 What can be interesting though, is how you can combine and use them altogether.

 Sprockets
 ---------

-I had this need of finding an effective way to bundle and compile my JavaScript assets.
-The Rails asset pipeline is probably one of the most advanced and well crafted system to manage your frontend dependencies.
+The Rails asset pipeline is probably one of the most advanced and well crafted system to manage frontend dependencies.

-The practical implementation of the Rails asset pipeline relies on this really neat tool called Sprockets (version 2), made by ...

-I don't know why, but until really recently, I was pretty much convinced that Sprockets was tied to ruby or rails project, and that I couldn't use it for my own stuff (let's say an express app, a symfony app, a whatever app, etc.).

-Turns out I was wrong.. plain wrong.
-And I never felt so good about being sooo wrong.
+It's efficient, pragmatic and simple.
+It relies on a set of *directives* like `require` or `require_tree`.

 Sprockets come with a little binary utility that can be used to precompile assets (rails also has this rake precompile task), which means that it's not tied to your app architecture or backend framework.
-You can use anything, as long as you're delivering JS / CSS assets to the browser (most of the time, this is what we do right?)
+You can use anything, as long as you're delivering JS / CSS assets to the browser.

-If you're not afraid of ruby, if you've started to use compass, then you should really take a look and consider seriously to integrate Sprockets in your workflow.

-node and ruby are becoming a near-to-mandatory tool in the front-end development toolbet.
-At least, in mine.
+Unlike browserify or requirejs, it relies on the global scope, but that's sometimes just what I need.
+Maintaining an old codebase is one of this use case where rewriting a bunch of JS files to adhere to the CommonJS or RequireJS convention is not possible.

+Sprockets is using ruby and is integrated into Rails.
+If you're looking for a node alternative, [mincer](https://github.com/nodeca/mincer) is pretty good.

 Bower
 -----

 Bower is this really nice little package manager designed primarily for frontend.

-Of course, it's not the first one, and we can already see some segmentation in this field with the emergence of a lot of them (jam, volo, components, bower, ender even if this one was there before.
-Eh, you can even use npm if you want to, just use your own private registry).

-But what set it aside to me (just as I would be keen to start using npm with private registry for frontend assets), is that it's maybe the first one not tied to any kind of build tool, or having an opinionated way of managing dependencies (eg. commonjs vs amd).
+It's not tied to any kind of build tool.

-It's then up to third party tools to consume the API provided by Bower, or just perform the lookup themselves in the components/ directory, and then do their stuff.
+It's then up to third party tools to consume the API provided by Bower, or just perform the lookup themselves in the `bower_components/` directory, and then do their stuff.

-This is what Sprockets did exactly.
-Sprockets is even mentioned in bower's readme.

 UglifyJS2
 ---------

 You might have heard this already, but uglifyjs has been entirely rewritten from scratch, mostly for the support of sourcemaps.

-If you're not familiar with sourcemaps, check out this article or this one.

 Sprockets support for sourcemap is not there yet, but is definitely coming.
 That being said, there might be some ways to still be able to compute